andyruwruw/stardew-valley-water-bot/README.md

 **WaterBot** is a [Stardew Valley](https://www.stardewvalley.net/) mod that helps you water your crops while staying as vanilla as possible.

-Upon watering a plant, the mod will control your player to water the rest of your plants, fetching water when required.
-Any buttons pressed while active will turn the bot off.
+When you `right-click` a plant with your `Watering Can`, the bot will take control of your character, **watering all your crops** and **refilling the water** can at the nearest water source whenever necessary.

+Left-click at any point to stop the bot.
+The bot will automatically stop if you have low stamina.

 # Contents